ShunsukeKano/truffle-voting/README.md

 3. Voters mapping
 4. VoteSignatures mapping
 5. ERC20 token
-6. Constructor
-7. createProposal function
-8. vote function
-9. addVoter function
-10. Proposal Struct
-11. Each proposal consists of a description and a vote count.
-The description is a string, while the vote count is a uint256.

 ### Proposals Array
 The proposals array stores all created proposals.
 A new proposal is added to the array using the createProposal function.